diyscif/diyscif/scif-thesis.md

 exhaust side.
 They use a galvanised sheet steel and an internal lining of special insulating plates to form a deflection labyrinth for sound attenuation.
-They are best-in-class for form factor relative to performance, however, they still only provide a sound attenuation of R~w~ = 38 dB.
+They are best-in-class for form factor relative to performance, however, they still only provide a sound attenuation of $R_w$ = 38 dB.
 Although the inline fans aid in breaking/masking the sound waves, the air vents remain the weakest link in the sound attenuation system.
 They must be carefully treated with additional sound masking measures.